 Model- & Property Releases

-Every once and a while I ask written permission for publication and use of a portrait.
+Every once and a while I ask written permission for publication and professional use of a portrait.
 These releases are only used to prove to agencies that the person in an image gave permission for publication of that portrait.
 They are not used for any other reason or purpose.
 Releases are stored as safe as possible.
 First on my computer and Apple’s iCloud.
-After sending it to one of my agencies, they will be transferred to an offline hard drive and safely stored in a money box, only accessible by me. paper versions are stored into an static archive box, only accessible by me.
-AGE FotoStock and ImageSelect are my only agency, who previously ask for this release upon upload of images.
+After sending it to one of my agencies, they will be transferred to an offline hard drive and safely stored in a money box, only accessible by me. paper versions are stored into an static archive box in a storage room, only accessible by me.
+AGE FotoStock & Room The Agency are the only agencies, who previously ask for this release upon upload of images.
 All other agencies ask when it becomes necessary.

 Online Services I use

 To transfer images and other documents from one computer (or smartphone) to another, or to send images with related documents to customers and agencies, I use the following services;

 - Apple’s iCloud